 Some of the types of documents in PRINCE2 project management methodology include:

-Explains the need for the project and what benefits it can bring to the company and the user.
+Business case explains the need for the project and what benefits it can bring to the company and the user.

 The chances of risks and opportunities and their effect on the project are maintained here.